1954 NCAA tennis championships

 The 1954 NCAA Tennis Championships were the 9th annual tournaments to determine the national champions of NCAA men's singles, doubles, and team collegiate tennis in the United States.

-Two-time defending champions UCLA won the team championship, the Bruins' third such title.
+Two-time defending champions UCLA won the team championship, the Bruins' fourth such title.
 UCLA finished five points ahead of rivals USC (15–10) in the team standings.

 Host site

 This year's tournaments were contested at the University of Washington in Seattle, Washington.

 Team scoring

 Until 1977, the men's team championship was determined by points awarded based on individual performances in the singles and doubles events.